varabyte/kobweb/README.md

 ### Kobweb Call

 The power of Kotlin + Compose for Web is interactive components, not static text!
 Therefore, Kobweb Markdown support enables special syntax that can be used to insert Kotlin code.

+#### Block syntax

-Just use three triple-curly braces to insert a function:
+Usually, you will define widgets that belong in their own section.
+Just use three triple-curly braces to insert a function that lives in its own block:

 ```markdown
 # Kobweb Tutorial